PerlAlien/Alien-Build/README.md

 # DESCRIPTION

+**NOTE**: This is still experimental, and documentation is currently highly incomplete.

 This module provides tools for building external (non-CPAN) dependencies for CPAN.
 It is mainly designed to be used at install time of a CPAN client, and work closely with [Alien::Base](https://metacpan.org/pod/Alien::Base) which is used at runtime.